AliceO2Group/Monitoring/doc/system-implementation.md

 #### 2.2.6 CollectD Source

 The CollectD Source has the goal to collect data coming from CollectD clients.
-HTTP protocol with "JSON format"[https://collectd.org/wiki/index.php/Plugin:Write_HTTP] is selected for simplicity and consistency, since within the JSON is provided the value names, value formats and value fields.
+HTTP protocol with [JSON format](https://collectd.org/wiki/index.php/Plugin:Write_HTTP) is selected for simplicity and consistency, since within the JSON is provided the value names, value formats and value fields.
 The "command format" even if used less bytes per metric, it requires an version dependent external file containing from which extract the metric name, type and format information.
 So to be version independent, the JSON format has been selected.
 Flume natively provides a HTTP Source but it is not able to decode the CollectD JSON format.
 Custom handlers could be added to the HTTP Source to parse unsupported formats.
 The CollectD JSON HTTP Handler has been implemented instead of the whole custom HTTP Source.
 Following an example of a CollectD JSON format is shown: